A vision board is a powerful tool to help you create your dream life.

 - Look at it just before going to bed and first thing upon rising.

-Use it to amplify the power of your vision board and leverage it to stay on track toward your goals to make your wildest dreams come true!
+Use it to amplify the power of your dream board and leverage it to stay on track toward your goals to make your wildest ambitions come true!